duffn/blog/_posts/2022-02-12-laravel-heroku-buildpacks-order.md

 Based upon the order of my buildpacks, Dokku is running the Node.js buildpack first before the php buildpack.
 That means that when my deployment process is running `npm run build`, the directory that contains the `laravel-livewire-tables` Blade templates isn't even there yet!
 I need to run the php buildpack first so those dependencies are installed before running `npm run build`, otherwise there are no templates there to reference. 🤦

-So, if you have enouncter a case where you're deploying to Heroku or Dokku and Tailwind seemingly is purging vendor styles that it shouldn't, make sure you're installing those dependencies first!
+So, if you have encountered a case where you're deploying to Heroku or Dokku and Tailwind seemingly is purging vendor styles that it shouldn't, make sure you're installing those dependencies first!